ariasdrea/Social-Network/README.md

     -   Community chat room where all registered users can chat with each other
     -   Link that will enable the user to log out
 -   In the personal profile, the user can upload a profile picture as well as add a small biography of themselves.
--   User can accept/reject friend requests as well as unfriend existing friends
+-   User can accept & reject friend requests as well as unfriend existing friends

 ## Technology